Lincoln University — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Lincoln University (Lincoln University of Missouri) SAT Requirements
+Lincoln University (Lincoln University of Missouri) Test Requirements

 Lincoln University of Missouri Profile